yujioshiro/yujioshiro/README.md

 [yujioshiro.com](https://yujioshiro.com)

 I am a second year Computer Science student at Irvine Valley College.
 I have applied to transfer to a 4-year university in Fall 2022 and will obtain an Associate's in CS in the meantime.
-- I am most comfortable in JavaScript, but have experience in C/C++ and Java and am currently learning Python and Swift.

 - Experience building websites, Android applications, Arduino scripts, and have no issue learning new languages, libraries, and frameworks
-- I enjoying building and fixing things (phones, computers, household appliances, cars...) and am fascinated by lots of machinery
+- I enjoying building and fixing things (phones, computers, household appliances, cars...) and am fascinated by all types of machinery
 - I love all things tech, so feel free to reach out if you want to discuss tech or collaborate on projects!

 <!-- [![Yuji's GitHub stats](https://github-readme-stats.vercel.app/api?username=yujioshiro)](https://github.com/yujioshiro/github-readme-stats) -->